yaso2com/java-swing-multi-thumb-slider/README.md

 This is the Java Swing library for the multi thumb slider that was used to develop the RSF Slider.

-The functionality of this slider can be found at:
+The functionality of the RSF slider in comparison to the multi thumb slider and some additional functionalities can be found at:

 https://www.youtube.com/watch?v=XRDAYXLw1uc